rupamroy/windows-remove-node-modules/README.md

   $ rm-node.sh
   ```

 It will display a set of unbuild tasks getting run.

-Once that is done go and delete the folder in windows explorer.
+Once that is done,  go and delete the folder in windows explorer.